 Systems such as the NetFortris/Fonality Call Center Edition software includes a feature called Click-to-Call which allows you to hyperlink the phone numbers in your web based CRM applications contacts so that when you click the phone number, it originates an outbound call from your extension telephone.
 Other CRM integration tools such as NEC’s UC Suite can provide similar integration.

-Programs like Outlook that use a standard TAPI interface will be able to initiate calls from your contacts using CRM integration software from NetFortris Fonality, Ayava, NEC and Mitel products we carry.
+Programs like Outlook that use a standard TAPI interface will be able to initiate calls from your contacts using CRM Integration software from NetFortris, Ayava, NEC and Mitel products we carry.

-To initiate a call on a VoIP phone from an instruction page on a Windows-based software PC or laptop, a TAPI interface, which is available on many digital and VoIP systems, can be used.
+To initiate a call on a VoIP phone from a Windows-based software PC or laptop, a TAPI interface is available on many digital and VoIP systems.
 This is useful if a CRM application running on a desktop or laptop would like to place a call through the VoIP system to the associated employee’s desk phone.